syncfusion-content/javascript-docs/js/Tab/HowTo.md

 ## Set 100% height to tab content.

 By setting the `heightAdjustMode` property to `fill`, you can set the height of tab content  to the parent element's height.
-So, make sure that the parent element has static height set for heightAdjusttMode to work.
+So, make sure that the parent element has static height set for heightAdjustMode to work.

 {% highlight html %}